neverRare/butter/doc/language/control_flow.md

 Loop expression such as `loop`, `while`, and `for` and be labelled.
 This is useful especially when using `break` or `continue` on deep loops.

 TODO example

----

-Note: `for` and `while` are technically expressions as well, but they always return `()` regardless of its content, hence the recommendation to not use it as an expression where a value is expected.